 Amelia J. Eisch

 Alejandro F. Schinder

 PLEASE SUBMIT YOUR MANUSCRIPT HERE

 Note that the manuscript should be uploaded as one file with tables and figures included.
 This file can be a Word document, a PDF, or an embedded zip file (.rar) if separate high resolution figures or a supplemental file such as a video are also to be included with the submission (the file size maximum for a video is 25MB).
 If the video is too large to submit, please contact brainplasticity[at]iospress.com to arrange a file transfer.
-For more information about submitting supplementary data see “Supplementary Data.”
+For more information about submitting supplementary data scroll down this page to the header “Supplementary Data.”

 Preferably patients in figures should be unrecognizable.
 Authors are responsible for obtaining patient permission for use of the material from all recognizable participants in photographs, videos, or other information that may be published in the Journal or on the journal’s website.
 A statement that permission was granted by the patient must accompany the figure legend.
 Do not use study participants' names, initials, or hospital numbers anywhere in the manuscript (including figures).